-Globally, cancer is one of the leading causes of death, so the development of strategies for an early diagnosis of cancer is of great importance.
-Biochemical alterations precede morphological changes in cells and tissues, so studying cancer metabolome seems like a reasonable approach for early diagnosis, prognosis and to follow treatment progression.
+Globally, cancer is one of the leading causes of death, is one of the leading causes of death worldwide and so the development of strategies for an early diagnosis of cancer is of great importance.
+Since Biochemical alterations precede morphological changes in cells and tissues, so studying cancer metabolome seems like a reasonable approach for early diagnosis, prognosis and to follow treatment progression.
 Fourier-transform infrared (FTIR) spectroscopy is a valuable tool for studying the metabolome of biological samples, such as cancer cell lines.
 Unlike staining procedures and other histopathologic approaches, this technique is rapid, non-destructive and does not require reagents.
-The spectral differences that result from probing the biochemical composition of cancer and normal cells are indicative of distinct metabolic profiles, which allow the discrimination of different cells.
+The spectral differences that result from probing the biochemical composition of cancer and normal cells are indicative of distinct metabolic profiles, which allows for allow the discrimination of different cells.
 Using FTIR spectroscopy and multivariate statistical analysis, several alterations concerning the content of lipids, proteins, nucleic acids and carbohydrates have been identified in cancer cells, some of which can be regarded as potential biomarkers.
 This review focuses on FTIR spectroscopy as a metabolomics tool to study and characterize cancer cell lines.
+Keywords: Cancer; metabolomics; metabolic profile; FTIR spectroscopy; cell lines; multivariate analysis

-1.2 Introduction
+1. Introduction

 Cancer is the second leading cause of death worldwide.
-It is estimated that there are 14 million new cases of the disease every year, causing almost 9 million deaths (1,2).
+It is estimated that every year there are 14 million new cases of the disease every year, causing almost 9 million deaths (1,2).
 Despite the efforts in finding new diagnostic and therapeutic strategies, cancer patients exhibit relatively low survival rates.
-One of the reasons for that is the fact that the disease is often detected when it is well established, meaning that it is diagnosed at a late stage, only when morphological alterations are observed, in many cases resulting in a poor prognosis (3).
-Furthermore, costs associated with cancer treatment are a huge problem for healthcare systems, so it is imperative to discover new strategies to diagnose cancer as early as possible (4,5).
+One of the reasons for that is the fact that the disease is often detected when it is well established, meaning that it is diagnosed at a late stage, only when morphological alterations are observed, in many cases resulting in a poor prognosis. that in many situations it is associated with a poor prognosis (3).
+Furthermore, costs associated with cancer treatment are a huge problem to for healthcare systems, so it is imperative to discover new strategies to diagnose cancer as early as possible. for the early diagnosis and treatment of cancer as early as possible (4,5).

 Similar to every other disease, cancer exhibits several cellular and molecular alterations (6-8).
 Because cancer cells display a very distinct and unique metabolic phenotype, cancer is basically considered a metabolic disease.
 Moreover, an altered metabolism has been recognized as one of the hallmarks of cancer (9,10).
-Since it is the endpoint of cellular biological processes, metabolism carries an imprint of the cell's phenotype and, therefore, is indicative of its activity.
+Since it is the endpoint of cellular biological processes, metabolism carries an imprint of the cell's phenotype and, therefore, it is indicative of its activity.
 Common alterations present in several types of cancer cells include increased glucose uptake, increased rate of glycolysis, decreased mitochondrial activity, low bioenergetic status and abnormal phospholipid metabolism (11-13).
 In addition to these general metabolic alterations, specific metabolites have been implicated in particular types of cancer, such as 1-stearoylglycerol, citrate and spermine in prostate cancer (14,15) and glycine in breast cancer (16).
-Thus, measuring metabolites themselves appears to be a reasonable approach to study diseased cells (17).
+In this way Thus, measuring the metabolites themselves appears to be a reasonable approach to study diseased cells (17).